alexpeaceca/MatchMaker/README.md

 ## Features: ##

-* ASP.NET Core WebAPI and Angular app using the DotNet CLI and the Angular CLI.
+* ASP.NET Core WebAPI and Angular app using the DotNet CLI and the Angular CLI

-* Client side login and register function for the Angular application.
+* Client side login and register function for the Angular application

 * Authentication using JWT Authentication tokens